-For colur nn 'CPVO No':
+For colur nn 'CPVO No ':

 G Grouping characteristic -see Chapter 5

 QL Qualitative characteristic

 QN Quantitative characteristic

 PQ Pseudo-qualitative characteristic

 (+) Explanations for individual characteristics -see Chapter 8.2

-() Asterisked characteristic -see Chapter 6.1

-For column 'UPOV N°: The numbering of the characteristics is provided as a reference to the UPOV guideline.
+For column 'UPOV N°': The numbering of the characteristics is provided as a reference to the UPOV guideline.

-THE HUILDEN

 () UPOV Asterisked characteristic - Characteristics that are important for

 the international harmonization of variety

 descriptions.